KabeloDev/Bookstore/README.md

  ### [YouTube Demonstration](https://youtu.be/jutWwzjbdqU)

 <h2>Description</h2>
-A book store app where users can view books, add them to a cart, buy and track their orders
+A book store demo app where users can view books, add them to a cart, buy and track their orders
 <br />